zapier/django-knowledge/docs/index.rst

 Links:
 ------

 * View a `live demo <https://zapier.com/support/>`_.
-This is the stock design, minus the custom header and footer.
+This is the stock design, plus a custom header and footer via an overridden base template.
 * Check out the `documentation <http://django-knowledge.readthedocs.org/>`_ at ReadTheDocs.
 * Visit our `GitHub repo <https://github.com/zapier/django-knowledge>`_ and join the development!.